rohitmodh/DynamicMappingSystem/README.md

 ## ⚠️ Assumptions

-- **Flat or Simple Nested Structures Only**
+- **Flat or Simple Nested Structures with Array/List**
-  The system assumes that all source and target properties follow flat or single-level nested paths
+  The system assumes that all source and target properties follow flat or single-level nested paths, or an array object
-  (e.g., `Customer.Name`, `Customer.Address.City`).
+  (e.g., `Customer.Name`, `Customer.Address.City`, `"Guests": [{ "Name": "John Doe", "Age": 35 },{ "Name":
+  "Jane Roe", "Age": 30 }]`).

 - **Valid and Pre-validated JSON Input**
   It is assumed that incoming JSON conforms to expected structural conventions.
   Unless a specific validator is implemented, the system verifies the existence of fields—but not their data type.

 - **Property Paths Are Dot-Separated**
-  Mapping rules and format definitions use dot-separated paths to access nested properties (e.g., `Parent.Child.Property`).
-  This aligns with `JObject.SelectToken` behavior.
+  Mapping rules and format definitions use dot-separated paths to access nested properties (e.g., `Parent.Child.Property`) and support array indexing using wildcard notation (e.g., `Guest[*].Name`).
+This structure aligns with `JObject.SelectToken` to allow accurate and flexible data traversal and transformation.

 - **Data Providers Are Configured for Extensibility**
   Both JSON and MongoDB are pre-configured as data providers.